 What Kinds of Cleaning Products Can You Make

-With these ingredients you will have the tools to make a number of homemade, environmentally friendly cleaning products.
+With these ingredients, you will have the tools to make a number of homemade, environmentally friendly cleaning products.
 Here is a list of some of them and how to make them.

 All Purpose Cleaner

 This cleaner is recommended for all surfaces and does not include vinegar.
-There are other recipes that contain vinegar but then it cannot be used on certain high end surfaces.
+There are other recipes that contain vinegar but then it cannot be used on certain high-end surfaces.

-On one site this is called Castile Soap Surface Cleaner, as this soap is the main ingredient.
+On one side this is called Castile Soap Surface Cleaner, as this soap is the main ingredient.
 Use two cups of distilled water and two tablespoons of castile soap.
 The maximum amount of soap you should use is ¼ of a cup.
 Fifteen drops of either orange, peppermint, or lavender essential oil.